Akselvb/FIB-DS-Ethereum-SmartContracts/README.md

 ### TODO's
 **Tuesday 31.05.2018**
 - Implement random number generator from a TTP.
+(Might skip it).
 - Implement front-end.
+(Only thing left is to update state when other people update theirs (lodash.debounce I believe)).
-- Make final presentation poster.
+- Make final presentation poster on Google Drive and upload to BSCW.

 **Sunday 10.06.2018**
 - Write white paper in Google Drive.